-This command defines the end point of a custom residual noise calculation range.
+Defines the end point of a custom residual noise calculation range.

-Before you can use the command, you have to assign the user range to a trace with CALCulate<n>:EVALuation:USER<range>:TRACe on page 126.
+Before you can use the command, you have to assign the user range to a trace with CALCulate<n>:EVALuation:USER<range>:TRACe on page 138.

 <OffsetFrequency> The minimum offset is 1 Hz.
 The maximum offset depends on